 - Dig deeper to learn how beliefs drive values, and

-- Consider what is real beyond the physical realm and how this impacts our lives.
+- Consider what is real beyond the physical realm – what one’s worldview is.

 Partnership Development course

 Attending a Partnership Development Workshop equips participants with knowledge, skills and resources to build a team of financial and prayer partners.
 Topics include communication, organisation, biblical basis and speaking skills, all with the goal of enabling you to realise God’s call into mission.